CLI Configuration

 Schemas

-Configure the paths where to find OPA, JSON Schema, and CUE files.
+Configure the paths where to find OPA and JSON Schema files to validate Atmos stack manifests and components.

 Logs